Interactions of bright and dark solitons with localized $\mathcal{PT}$-symmetric potentials: Numerical results

-where $v_{0}$ and $x_{0}$ determine the initial velocity and position of the dark soliton.
+\end{widetext} where $v_{0}$ and $x_{0}$ determine the initial velocity and position of the dark soliton.

-In Fig.\ \ref{ds1}, we plot simulated pictures of the interaction of the dark soliton with the $\mathcal{PT}$ dipole for parameter values indicated in the caption to the figure.
-Similar to bright solitons considered above, the dark soliton is either transmitted or reflected.
-In panel (b) of Fig. \ref{ds1}, an additional weaker reflected dark soliton emerges, as a result of the interaction, in addition to the main passing soliton.
-Another particular result is seen in panel (d), where the reflected feature, observed at $x<0$, is not a soliton but a shelf, propagating with the speed determined by the background amplitude (the generation of shelves by dark solitons was considered in Ref. \cite{ablo11}).
+In Fig.\ \ref{ds1}, we plot simulated pictures of the interaction of the dark soliton with the $\mathcal{PT}$ dipole for parameter values indicated in the caption to the figure (cf. pictures for the interaction of dark solitons with conservative local defects in Ref.~\cite{kono97}).
+Similar to the case of bright solitons considered above, the dark soliton is either transmitted or reflected.
+In panel (b) of Fig. \ref{ds1}, an extra weaker reflected dark soliton emerges too, as a result of the interaction, in addition to the main passing soliton.
+Another particular result is seen in panel (d), where the reflected feature, observed at $x<0$, is not a soliton but a broad shallow perturbation, propagating with the speed determined by the background amplitude (the generation of such perturbations by dark solitons was considered in Ref.~\onlinecite{ablo11}).